 This appendix provides the user more detail on the complex linear programming framework in the Coal Market Module.
-The linear program structure diagram in Figure 2.A-1 provides a simplified version of the LP as it was originally designed for the CMM and coded in Fortran.
-This diagram, while outdated and from a prior version of the CMM, is still useful in helping the user to understand the structure of the LP.
-The user should refer back to the Model Rationale section in Chapter 2 to understand variable definitions and the types of constraints incorporated into the DCDS linear program.
+The linear program structure diagram in Figure 2.A-1 provides a revised version of the LP as it exists in the AIMMS implementation of the CMM.
+This diagram on pages 78 and 79 should be opened in two page layout or printed side by side.
+The user may want to refer back to the Model Rationale section in Chapter 2 (page 69) to understand variable definitions and the types of constraints incorporated into the DCDS linear program.